What degree do you need to be a hotel manager?

 Communication

-Exceptional written and oral communication skills are crucial in hotel management.
+Excellent communication skills, both written and verbal, are crucial in hotel management.
 Hotel managers must be able to communicate effectively with their employers and customers.

 Teamwork